New York museums to disclose artwork looted by Nazis

 “Because the survivors of the Holocaust are a generation that is dying out, this becomes much more important,” said Fisher, of the Claims Conference.
 “The object become much more important.
 The idea that students and general public should go through museums to understand where these items come from, is important.”

-Khan is a corps member for The Associated Press/Report for America Statehouse News Initiative.
+Khan is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.